-To understand ocular dominance and orientation column formation, two processes must be understood: (1) the development of receptive field structure: under what conditions do receptive fields become monocular (drivable only by a single eye) or orientation selective?
-(2) the development of periodic cortical maps of receptive field properties: what leads ocular dominance or preferred orientation to vary periodically across the horizontal dimensions of cortex, and what determines the periodic length scales of these maps?
-Typically, the problem is simplified by consideration of a two-dimensional model cortex, ignoring the third dimension in which properties such as ocular dominance and orientation are invariant.
+To understand ocular dominance and orientation column formation, two processes must be understood: (1) the development of receptive field structure: under what conditions do receptive fields become monocular (drivable only by a single eye) or orientation-selective?
+(2) the development of periodic cortical maps of receptive field properties: what leads ocular dominance or preferred orientation to vary periodically across the horizontal dimensions of the cortex, and what determines the periodic length scales of these maps?
+Typically, the problem is simplified by consideration of a twodimensional model cortex, ignoring the third dimension in which properties such as ocular dominance and orientation are invariant.

 One approach to addressing these problems is to begin with a hypothesized mechanism of synaptic plasticity, and to study the outcome of cortical development under such a mechanism.
-Most commonly, theorists have considered a "Hebbian synapse": a synapse whose strength is increased when pre- and post-synaptic firing are correlated, and possibly decreased when they are anticorrelated.
-Other mechanisms, such as activity-dependent revi 1.
-Receptive Fields and Maps in the Visual Cortex.

-lease and uptake of a diffusible modification factor, can lead to similar dynamics [42], in which synaptic plasticity depends on the correlations among the activities of competing inputs.
-Models based on such mechanisms are referred to as "correlation-based models" [39].
+Most commonly, theorists have considered a Hebbian synapse: a synapse whose strength is increased when preand postsynaptic firings are correlated, and possibly decreased when they are anticorrelated.
+Other mechanisms, such as activity-dependent release and uptake of a diffusible modification factor, can lead to similar dynamics [42], in which synaptic plasticity depends on the correlations among the activities of the competing inputs.
+Models based on such mechanisms are referred to as correlation-based models [39].

-1.2.1 The Von Der Malsburg Model Of V1 Development
+2.2.1 The Von der Malsburg Model of V1 Development

 Von der Malsburg [57, 59] first formulated a correlation-based model for the development of visual cortical receptive fields and maps.
 His model had two basic elements.
 First, synapses of LGN inputs onto cortical neurons were modified by a Hebbian rule that is competitive, so that some synapses were strengthened only at the expense of others.
-He enforced the competition by holding constant the total strength of synapses converging on each cortical cell (conservation rule).
-Second, cortical cells tended to be activated in clusters, due to intrinsic cortical connectivity, e.g. short-range horizontal excitatory connections and longer-range horizontal inhibitory connections.
+He enforced the competition by holding constant the total strength of the synapses converging on each cortical cell (conservation rule).
+Second, the cortical cells tended to be activated in clusters, due to intrinsic cortical connectivity, e.g., short-range horizontal excitatory connections and longer range horizontal inhibitory connections.

 The conservation rule leads to competition among the inputs to a single target cell.
 Inputs that tend to be coactivated - that is, that have correlated activities - are mutually reinforcing, working together to activate the postsynaptic cells and thus to strengthen their own synapses.
-Different patterns that are mutually un- or anti-correlated compete, since strengthening of some synapses means weakening of others.
-Cortical cells eventually develop receptive fields responsive to a correlated pattern of inputs.
+Different patterns that are mutually un- or anticorrelated compete, since the strengthening of some synapses means the weakening of others.
+Cortical cells eventually develop receptive fields that are responsive to a correlated pattern of inputs.

-The clustered cortical activity patterns lead to competition between different groups of cortical cells.
+The clustered cortical activity patterns lead to competition between the different groups of cortical cells.
 Each input pattern comes to be associated with a cortical cluster of activity.
 Overlapping cortical clusters contain many coactivated cortical cells, and thus become responsive to overlapping, correlated input patterns.
-Adjacent, non-overlapping clusters contain many anti-correlated cortical cells, and thus become responsive to un- or anti-correlated input patterns.
-Thus, over distances on the scale of an activity cluster, cortical cells will have similar response properties; while, on the scale of the distance between non-overlapping clusters, cortical cells will prefer un- or anti-correlated input patterns.
-This combination of local continuity and larger-scale heterogeneity leads to continuous, periodic cortical maps of receptive field properties.
+Adjacent, nonoverlapping clusters contain many anticorrelated cortical cells, and thus become responsive to un- or anticorrelated input patterns.
+Thus, over distances on the scale of an activity cluster, cortical cells will have similar response properties; while, on the scale of the distance between nonoverlapping clusters, cortical cells will prefer un- or anticorrelated input patterns.
+This combination of local continuity and larger scale heterogeneity leads to continuous, periodic cortical maps of receptive field properties.